harshjha01/sturdy-journey/README.md

-# first time to clone a project from github using cmd
+# first time to clone a project from github using cmd.